jmpaz/contextualize/README.md

 - **`ls`**:
   - `contextualize ls README.md` will count and print the number of tokens in `README.md` using the default `cl100k_base` encoding, unless `ANTHROPIC_API_KEY` is set, in which case the Anthropic [token counting API](https://docs.anthropic.com/en/docs/build-with-claude/token-counting) will be used.
   - `contextualize ls contextualize/ --openai-model text-davinci-003` will count and print the number of tokens in each file in the `contextualize/` directory using the `p50k_base` encoding associated with the `text-davinci-003` model, then print the total tokens for all processed files.

+- **`map`**:
+  - `contextualize map .` will generate and print a repository map for the current directory.
+  - `contextualize map src/ tests/ -t 15000` will generate a repository map for files in the `src/` and `tests/` directories with a maximum of 15000 tokens.